Heaven

 The soldiers stared up at the sky with their mouths agape, stunned at the bizarre object that had made its home in the heavens.
 Making their way through the numerous tents, Verdelet and the others soon arrived at the base camp, his cane held up to stop the generals that rushed their way.

 The dragon swooped down with a loud roar.
 The soldiers stumbled under the gust of wind, holding a hand over their wildly swaying hair.
-Slowly, Caim leapt down from the dragon’s neck to the earth — Though the white bandages worn wrapped around his abdomen were clear to the eye, he advanced forward undisturbed.
+Slowly, Caim leapt down from the dragon’s neck to the earth—though the white bandages worn wrapped around his abdomen were clear to the eye, he advanced forward undisturbed.

 “Caim!
 It is a blessing indeed to see you are safe.
 Your injuries—”